-US seizure of vessel triggers warning from Iran
+US seizure of vessel escalates tensions

 The U.S. military said it intercepted an Iranian-flagged cargo vessel near Iranian waters on Sunday after a prolonged standoff.
 According to U.S. Central Command, forces disabled the ship’s engines before Marines boarded it from helicopters and took control.

-Strait of Hormuz tensions threaten energy flows
+Strait of Hormuz remains flashpoint for energy markets

-Islamabad talks uncertain amid security buildup
+Islamabad talks uncertain amid tight security

-Conflict impact widens beyond region
+Conflict impact widens

 Now in its eighth week, the conflict has triggered one of the most significant shocks to global energy markets in recent years.
 Disruptions in the Strait of Hormuz have amplified geopolitical risks and economic uncertainty.